pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

 Over the last few years the use of build pipelines has been gaining traction backed by the ever growing use of Continuous Integration (CI) and Continuous Delivery and Deployment (CD) processes.
-By using a build pipeline development teams get benefits like being able to execute parts of the build, test, release and deployment processes in parallel, being able to restart the process part way through in case of environmental issues, and vastly improved feedback cycles which improve the velocity at which features can be delivered to the customer.
+By using a build pipeline the development team get benefits like being able to execute parts of the build, test, release and deployment processes in parallel, being able to restart the process part way through in case of environmental issues, and vastly improved feedback cycles which improve the velocity at which features can be delivered to the customer.